haqq-network/haqq-wallet/docs/code-standard.md

 ];
 ```

-## 18. Use Number.isNaN instead of global isNaN. eslint: no-restricted-globals
+## 16. Use Number.isNaN instead of global isNaN. eslint: no-restricted-globals

-Why?
-The global isNaN coerces non-numbers to numbers, returning true for anything that coerces to NaN.
+[Why?](https://stackoverflow.com/a/33164924) The global isNaN coerces non-numbers to numbers, returning true for anything that coerces to NaN.
 If this behavior is desired, make it explicit.

 ```jsx
 // bad